stefanzweifel/multi-photo-crop/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-The Multicrop Scripts has a special License.
+The Multicrop Script has a special License.
 Read more [here](http://www.fmwconcepts.com/imagemagick/multicrop/).